 Fearing the malfunctioning munitions would hurt someone, Fancher took the bombs to an empty field nearby to destroy them.
 The third one exploded after the fuse was lit in his hands fatally injuring him.
 With time growing short, Maj.
-Fancher gave his last in-
+Fancher gave his last instructions to his Executive Officer, Capt.
+Neely, "I don't want the false idea to get out that this accident was of an aeronautical nature.
+I want flying to go forward as rapidly and safely as possible.
+I don't want the slightest shadow of responsibility to be placed on aviation as a result of this accident."
 Maj.
 John T. Fancher, the first 116th OS Commander, WWI veteran and airpower pioneer passed away at the Wenatchee hospital with his wife at his side.
 Condolences poured in from political leaders and famous aviators from all across the United States; including Eddie Rickenbacker, WWI Top Ace.
 Thousands attended his funeral at the Masonic Temple with hundreds of others lining the streets.
 At his burial, the 116th Observation Squadron flew over Riverside Cemetery in formation and dropped flowers on the service.
 In honor of his achievements, the road leading up to Felts Field was renamed Fancher Road.
 For a while, the airfield at Wenatchee bore the name Fancher Field until 1931.
 On top of Beacon Hill lays a forgotten light beacon tower with a plaque that commemorated the event.

-Gen. Fancher presents to President Carvin Cooliage an invitation to visit Spokane and the banner he dropped from his plane while flying over the President's ranch before landing there uninvited/file photo

-105th TCS All Member Reunion in August Friday, August 14, 2009 All Member Golf Tournament Tee Times begin at 9:00 AM Prairie Falls Golf Course Post Falls, Idaho \$45.00 for 18 holes and 1⁄2 cart Col Glenn Rice's No Host Officer's Call with Spouses Wolf Lodge Steak House 2nd and Thor Spokane, Washington

-All Member Picnic with families Top of the Hill at Four Lakes From 11:00 AM to 4:00 PM Catered by the Longhorn BBQ \$20.00 per person RSVP to Jerry Baltzell 208-773-8982 jbbaltzell@verizon.net or Jim Waltz 208-773-7835 jimfrmid@netzero.net Nose Art Contest
+Gen. Fancher presents to President Calvin Coolidge an invitation to visit Spokane and the banner he dropped from his plane while flying over the President's ranch before landing there uninvited/file photo Page - 7 105th TCS All Member Reunion in August Friday, August 14, 2009 All Member Golf Tournament Tee Times begin at 9:00 AM Prairie Falls Golf Course Post Falls, Idaho \$45.00 for 18 holes and $\frac{1}{2}$ cart Col Glenn Rice's No Host Officer's Call with Spouses Wolf Lodge Steak House 2nd and Thor Spokane, Washington 6:00 PM Saturday, August 15, 2009 All Member Picnic with families Top of the Hill at Four Lakes From 11:00 AM to 4:00 PM Catered by the Longhorn BBQ \$20.00 per person RSVP to Jerry Baltzell 208-773-8982 jbbaltzell@verizon.net or Jim Waltz 208-773-7835 jimfrmid@netzero.net Nose Art Contest